sanjay035/sanjay035.github.io/index.md

 - 🔭 In order to leverage & improve on my problem-solving skills, I frequently participate in coding contests and learn from mistakes.

-- 💬 I also contribute at GeeksForGeeks, TowardsDataScience.
+- 💬 Skilled at Problem-Solving, Data structures, Algorithms, Object Oriented Programming with C++, Java, Python.
+I also contribute at GeeksForGeeks, TowardsDataScience.

 - 🌱 Open to new and exciting challenges.